Private, In-Home Tutoring in Washington Township, Michigan

-SchoolTutoring Academy’s tutoring programs for Washington Township students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Washington Township, Michigan students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Students living in Washington Township, Michigan attend school in one of three districts that include Rochester Community Schools, Romeo Community Schools, and Utica Community Schools.
 The Utica Community Schools district is the largest with twenty five elementary schools, seven junior highs, four high schools, and one alternative school.
 The curriculum in these school systems is aligned to both the national Common Core curriculum and the Michigan Grade Level Expectations.

 Educating Our Parents: Understanding the Washington Township District Curriculum